pdoehle/swc-notes/ecology_r.md

 more_animals
 ```

-- We can also index elements by using logical values
+- We can also index elements by using *logical values*

-	- A logical value is a value that is either true or false
+> In R, a logical value is a value that is either true or false

 ```r
 weight_g <- c(21, 34, 39, 54, 55)